jdbctemplatemapper/jdbctemplatemapper/README.md

  // Once Spring identifies that a DataSource bean is configured, it automatically configures a default JdbcTemplate
  // bean using the DataSource.
 Use the JdbcTemplate bean to configure JdbcTemplateMapper.
  @Bean
   public JdbcTemplateMapper jdbcTemplateMapper(JdbcTemplate jdbcTemplate) {
-    return new JdbcTemplateMapper(jdbcTemplate, THE_SCHEMA_NAME);

-    // Specific to oracle when using table synonyms, configure as below:
-    /*
     JdbcTemplateMapper jdbcTemplateMapper = new JdbcTemplateMapper(jdbcTemplate, THE_SCHEMA_NAME);
-    jdbcTemplateMapper.includeSynonymsForTableColumnMetaData();
+     // Need this for oracle to handle table synonyms jdbcTemplateMapper.includeSynonymsForTableColumnMetaData();
     return jdbcTemplateMapper;
-    */
   }

 ```